 In January 2020, we announced plans to develop CI-8993, leveraging our clinical and non-clinical experience with a VISTA-focused program (CA-170).
-CI-8993 is currently undergoing testing in a Phase 1a/1b trial in patients with solid tumors.
+CI-8993 is currently undergoing testing in a Phase 1 trial in patients with R/R solid tumors.
+In January 2022, we provided initial safety, pharmacokinetic and pharmacodynamic data from the Phase 1 study in patients with R/R solid tumors.